July 20: Women's race!

 Seventh Day

-Streymoy Island: trekking from Tórshavn to Kirkjubøur
+Streymoy Island: hiking from Tórshavn to Kirkjubøur

 Route information: 5 hours, elevation gain 300 m